iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="org.pathcheck.covidsafepathsBt.mn 1 reviews"/>
 </p>

+> Original comments given on 3-26-2021 in case Google/Android attempts at a later date to delete old 'Edit Histories'.
+04-15-2021 update-claims (falsely) to obtain an update on Pixel 4 device.
+On my current carrier LG device with 5G sim the app lists no Permissions within standard Android protocol app settings but once inside app the app requests I am required to turn on Bluetooth so following review this will be flagged.
+Not counting this as a strike per se but Android version listed in app is NC<br> :date: __2021-04-15 20:21:01__

+> It does not work<br> :date: __2021-04-13 21:23:16__

+> Useless.
+If you have covid you will know by... being sick!<br> :date: __2021-04-13 20:00:19__

 > Got a positive result through the city of mpls' testing site at the convention center today.
 To report my positive to the app I need a code.
 My results didn't come with a code.<br> :date: __2021-04-06 05:35:57__